Dodge Viper Review

-There was no '07 model, but for 2008, the Viper came back better (and more riotous than ever).
+The Dodge Viper took a hiatus for 2007, then returned in 2008 better and more riotous than ever.
 The V10 now displaced 8.4 liters and produced a prodigious 600 hp and 560 lb-ft of torque.
-The styling was also refreshed that year, while the even more hard-core ACR edition debuted with plenty of goodies designed to dominate on a track.
+The styling was also refreshed that year, and the even more hardcore ACR edition debuted with plenty of goodies designed to dominate on a track.

-Regardless of which year and engine you get in this Viper, performance numbers were otherworldly, as the Viper could reach 60 mph in either 4 seconds (8.3 liter) or 3.7 seconds (8.4 liter).
-Containing all this power were massive brakes and impossibly wide 19-inch forged-alloy rear wheels (the fronts were 18s).
+Performance numbers for the second-generation Dodge Viper were otherworldly, with 0-60-mph times of either 4 seconds (8.3-liter) or 3.7 seconds (8.4-liter).
+Containing all this power were massive brakes and impossibly wide 19-inch, forged-alloy rear wheels (the fronts were 18-inchers).
 What it lacked, however, was a stability control system to save overzealous drivers from themselves.
 Side-impact airbags were also unavailable.

-The original Dodge Viper debuted for the 1992 model year.
-With lots of tail-wagging power and no life-saving electronic driving aids, the original RT/10 Viper roadster was a supercar that didn't suffer fools lightly.
-Minor concessions to "luxury" appeared over time, such as real windows that replaced clear vinyl side curtains, but Viper fans had nothing to fear, as Dodge's top-dog sports car remained obnoxiously loud and fast.
+The first-generation Dodge Viper debuted for the 1992 model year, a production version of the smash-hit 1989 concept car.
+With lots of tail-wagging power and no life-saving electronic driving aids, the original Viper RT/10 roadster was a supercar that didn't suffer fools lightly.
+Minor concessions to "luxury" appeared over time, such as real windows that replaced clear vinyl side curtains, but Viper fans had nothing to fear — Dodge's top-dog sports car remained obnoxiously loud and fast.
 Despite the release of a GTS coupe and simultaneous upgrades for the entire line, the Viper remained essentially the same car from its debut to its 2003 redesign.

-At its heart was a 400-hp, truck-based engine with lighter-weight aluminum substituting for cast iron.
-It was bumped up to 450 hp for 1996, when other major changes arrived with the more powerful GTS coupe.
-It was now a bit more civilized, with dual airbags and air-conditioning.
-Dodge also changed the exhaust system from side- to rear-exit, which drew the wrath of some Viper nuts despite eliminating the oh-so-frequent leg burns that could occur during entry and exit.
-The RT/10 roadster received much of the updates applied to the GTS coupe the following year.
+At its heart was a 400-hp, truck-based 8.0-liter V10 engine with lighter-weight aluminum substituting for cast iron.
+Power was bumped up to 450 hp for 1996, when other major changes arrived with the more powerful GTS coupe.
+The Dodge Viper became a bit more civilized, with dual airbags and air conditioning.
+Dodge also changed the exhaust system from side to rear exit, which drew the wrath of some Viper nuts despite eliminating the oh-so-frequent leg burns that could occur during entry and exit.
+The RT/10 roadster received most of the updates applied to the GTS coupe the following year.

 If you are looking for older years, visit our used Dodge Viper page.